dcelaj/exercise-game-builder/README.md

 In addition to all the packages and technologies which made this project possible, I'd like to credit some material which I used as reference along the way - particularly [PythonGUIs.com's PySide 6 tutorials](https://www.pythonguis.com/pyside6-tutorial/).
 I also referenced github user [bsdnoobz's code](https://gist.github.com/bsdnoobz/8464000) on reading a camera feed with PySide and [Boris Runa's post](https://forum.qt.io/topic/132670/capture-opencv-video-and-present-it-on-qvideowidget) on the Qt forums on doing the same with PyQt.

 While I didn't directly reference any code from these, [William Sokol's head tracking project](https://github.com/williamsokol/HeadTrackingInGodotHTML5) sparked the initial project idea, and [Nicholas Renotte has a similar MediaPipe project](https://github.com/nicknochnack/MediaPipePoseEstimation) to my program (although his code is outdated for the current mediapipe version, his video had some pretty valuble insight that MediaPipe's documentation lacks).

+The demo assets were all made by me, mostly hand drawn with some nearly decade old acrylic paints I had from an old art class.
+One was done on blender.

 </br>
 <hr>